-Serving nutritious food in Omaha Daycare is an integral part of an effective child care plan.
-Making time each day to design a well balanced yet simple to prepare menu that targets your young children’s nutritional requirements is vital.
+Serving nutritious food in daycare is an integral part of an effective child care plan.
+Making time each day to design a well-balanced yet simple to prepare menu that targets your young children’s nutritional requirements is vital.
 This will not only help keep your children happy and satisfied when they are in daycare, but it will also save you money and encourage good behavior.
 There are many easy ways to serve meals in your daycare.
 Let’s explore a few options!

 When planning your daycare weekly menus, consider your kids’ nutritional needs and what your kids enjoy.
 A great way to incorporate fun and fresh eating into your meals are with vegetable trays and side dishes.
 Ask your kids what their favorite veggies are, and build a themed vegetable tray around them.
 You can build on this with specially made juice bars and pies.
 Try serving salads with grilled chicken or pork, coupled with a spinach bed sauteed with olive oil and herbs.

 Another great way to promote good eating in daycare is with finger foods and dessert.
 Finger foods are an inexpensive alternative to a full meal, and children love to eat them.
 They can be served throughout the day as snacks or in between playtime or for an after school snack.
 Finger dishes can also be made at home for families that do not have a lot of time to cook for their kids.
 Try serving a load of healthy veggies with some healthy crackers and a side of fresh fruit.